thu-ml/tianshou/docs/tutorials/tictactoe.rst

         args = parser.parse_known_args()[0]
         return args

 The following ``get_agents`` function returns agents and their optimizers from either constructing a new policy, or loading from disk, or using the pass-in arguments.
+For the models:

-The action model we use is an instance of :class:`~tianshou.utils.net.common.Net`, essentially a multi-layer perceptron with the ReLU activation function.
-The network model is passed to a :class:`~tianshou.policy.MultiAgentDQNPolicy`, the multi-agent version of DQN (actions are selected according to legal actions and their Q-values).
-For the opponent, it can be either a random agent :class:`~tianshou.policy.RandomMultiAgentPolicy` that randomly chooses an action from legal actions, or it can be a pre-trained :class:`~tianshou.policy.MultiAgentDQNPolicy` to allow learned agents play with themselves.
+- The action model we use is an instance of :class:`~tianshou.utils.net.common.Net`, essentially a multi-layer perceptron with the ReLU activation function;
+- The network model is passed to a :class:`~tianshou.policy.MultiAgentDQNPolicy`, the multi-agent version of DQN (actions are selected according to legal actions and their Q-values);
+- The opponent can be either a random agent :class:`~tianshou.policy.RandomMultiAgentPolicy` that randomly chooses an action from legal actions, or it can be a pre-trained :class:`~tianshou.policy.MultiAgentDQNPolicy` to allow learned agents play with themselves.

 Both agents are passed to :class:`~tianshou.policy.MultiAgentPolicyManager`, which is responsible to call the correct agent according to the ``agent_id`` in the observation. :class:`~tianshou.policy.MultiAgentPolicyManager` also dispatches data to each agent according to ``agent_id``, so that each agent seems to play with a virtual single-agent environment.
 ::

     def get_agents(args=get_args(),